Dr Ian Goodman, Chair

 Mark Easton, Accountable Officer

 Caroline has worked in a variety of NHS organisations and roles over the past 12 years.
 Most recently she has focussed on integration and new models of care, initially in Tower Hamlets and then in her role at the NWL Collaboration of CCGs working across the eight CCGs of NW London on the design and implementation of outcome-based commissioning and new provider models.
-Caroline joined NHS Hllingdon CCG as Chief Operating Officer in May 2016.
+Caroline joined NHS Hllingdon CCG as Managing Director in May 2016.

-Diane Jones - Director of Quality and Safety
+Diane Jones - Chief Nurse/ Director of Quality

 Trevor Begg, Lay member

 Trevor has a long-standing interest in assuring and improving the quality of NHS services in roles as a patient representative on the NW London PCT Cluster board, chair of Hillingdon LINk, CCG authorisation lay assessor and chair of the Patient Reference Group for the London emergency medicine and acute standards review.

 Trevor is currently a lay representative on the Keogh mortality review programme and is working with the London Clinical Senate and NW London collaboration for leadership in applied health research and care on patient and public involvement in service innovation and improvement.

 Allison Seidlar, Vice Lay Chair